Ethan Jolley

-Ethan Terence Jolley (born 29 March 1997) is a professional Gibraltarian footballer who plays as a defender for St Joseph's and the Gibraltar national team.
+Ethan Terence Jolley (born 29 March 1997) is a professional Gibraltarian footballer who plays as a defender for Lincoln Red Imps and the Gibraltar national team.
 He is the cousin of fellow national team footballer Tjay De Barr.

 Career

 Jolley made his international debut for Gibraltar on 26 March 2019, coming on as a substitute for Tjay De Barr in second-half stoppage time of the friendly match against Estonia, which finished as a 0–1 home loss.

 On 7 July 2023, Jolley signed a contract with St Joseph's.